awsdocs/amazon-efs-user-guide/doc_source/monitoring-metric-math.md

 ## Metric math: Percent throughput<a name="metric-math-throughput-percent"></a>

-To calculate the percent throughput of the different I/O types \(`DataReadIOBytes`, `DataWriteIOBytes`, or `MetadataIOBytes`\) for a time period, first multiply the respective sum statistic by 100\.
+This metric math expression calculates the percent of overall throughput used for the different I/O types—for example, the percentage of total throughput that is driven by read requests\.
+To calculate the percent of overall throughput used by one of the I/O types \(`DataReadIOBytes`, `DataWriteIOBytes`, or `MetadataIOBytes`\) for a time period, first multiply the respective sum statistic by 100\.
 Then divide the result by the sum statistic of `TotalIOBytes` for the same period\.

 Suppose that your example logic is this: \(sum of `DataReadIOBytes` x 100 \(to convert to percentage\)\) ÷ sum of `TotalIOBytes`